Streamerbot/docs/streamerbot/3.api/2.triggers/twitch/pyramid/success.md

 # Pyramid Success
-This triggers when a pyramid succesfully gets created in Twitch chat.
+This triggers when a pyramid successfully gets created in Twitch chat.

 ## Details
 ::list